Union Pacific Passenger Service Timeline (1869-1971)

 Union Pacific terminated its arrangement with the Chicago and North Western for the streamliners to operate over the C&NW from Omaha to Chicago, and began operating over the Milwaukee Road.
 On the same day, the first train operating over Milwaukee Road rails, was the eastbound City of Denver operating as an extra, arriving at Chicago Union Station from Omaha.
-(Union Pacific Streamliners, page 327)
+(Ranks and Kratville, The Union Pacific Streamliners, page 327)

 "UPSET?: Four railroad brotherhoods have asked the I.C.C. to step in to prevent the shift of UP's streamliners from Chicago & North Western to the Milwaukee Road.
 The unions say 1250 C&NW employees would be adversely affected and "hundreds" would be laid off.
 Previously, C&NW on-line towns had protested the move but the Commission replied that it had no jurisdiction in the matter."
 (Trains magazine, December-1955, page 10)

 The Dome Observation-Lounges were remodeled for mid-train use.